 -When CRP increased by 6 units (12-6), mean fibrinogen increased by 31.506 units.

+Good, but you were only supposed to show the differences that were the same for more than one contrast.

+5/5 points.

 8b.
-The geometric mean of untransformed CRP gave a constant ratio in fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels.
+The geometric mean of fibrinogen on untransformed CRP gave a constant ratio in fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels.

 -When CRP increased by 1 unit (2/1, 3/2, 9/8), the ratio of fibrinogen geometric means = 1.014.